bgfborges/battleships-all-codes/readme.md

 ## ADVANCED FUNDAMENTALS

-### Time to Change - Refactorating the code to TypeScript
+### Time to Change - Refactorating the code to Next and TypeScript

-On our project goal, we desired to develop the code with JavaScript for technical studying, and the, studying for learning, practice how to refactory a JavaScript code to TypeScript code and have all this benefities.
+On our project goal, we desired to develop the code with JavaScript for technical studying, and the, studying for learning, practice how to refactory a sample JavaScript code to Next and TypeScript code and have all this benefities.
 And start the others advanced techniques.

 STEPS DO DEVELOP THE SOFTWARE

 <ol>
-    <li>Refactory to TypeScript</li>
+    <li>Refactory to Next:</li>
-    <li>Start with NextJS</li>
+    <li>Create new folder - next-love-naval-battle</li>
 </ol>

 # Learning Method - The Great Leap (Rocketseat)